Kristoffer Klaesson: Raków Częstochowa

 On 7 July 2024, Klaesson moved on a free transfer to Ekstraklasa club Raków Częstochowa on a three-year contract.
 Having arrived at the club out of shape, he left Raków by mutual consent on 26 August that year without making a single first-team appearance.
 According to reports from Polish media outlets, such as Weszło, his exit was allegedly due to concerns over his physical condition, with speculation arising after fans reportedly spotted him at a McDonald's.

 AGF

 On 30 September 2024, Klaesson signed a contract with Danish Superliga club AGF until July 2025.
 He was set to replace backup Leopold Wahlstedt, who had broken his ankle in a match a few days earlier.

 Viking

 On 15 January 2025, Klaesson signed a three-year contract with Viking.
+He made 14 appearances as Viking won the 2025 Eliteserien.

+Aalesund

+On 13 January 2026, Klaesson signed a three-year contract with Aalesund.

+On 30 June 2026, Klaesson decided to retire from professional football.